 McKinsey & Co. committed to conducting and publishing new research, which will seek to understand the root causes, economic, social, and environmental impacts of migration and to develop a toolkit for policymakers, executives, and social leaders; lead activities to improve education for Syrian refugee children in Lebanon; and partner with a leading international humanitarian organization to develop interventions to create meaningful job opportunities for Syrian refugees in Jordan.

-Newton Supply Company committed to increasing the percentage of refugee-made products outsourced by Open Arms, a nonprofit social enterprise and sustainable apparel and sewn goods manufacturer, from 30 percent to 90 percent over the next 12 months, to employ more female refugees, and to focus their marketing efforts on raising awareness of their refugee made products.
+Newton Supply Company committed to increasing the percentage of refugee-made products outsourced by Open Arms, a nonprofit social enterprise and sustainable apparel and sewn goods manufacturer, from 30 percent to 90 percent in 2017, to employ more female refugees, and to focus their marketing efforts on raising awareness of their refugee made products.

 Not Impossible Labs committed to establishing “maker labs” in refugee camps and settlements.
 These labs will be focused on innovative thinking and “maker” skill sets, and will provide refugee youth with tools, trainings, and skills-building workshops to develop breakthrough solutions to local needs and challenges.
 Not Impossible launched the inaugural lab in Q4 of 2016.